ananace/foreman_liuavatar/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ananace/foreman_liuavatar
+Bug reports and pull requests are welcome on the LiU GitLab at https://gitlab.liu.se/ITI/foreman_liuavatar or GitHub at https://github.com/ananace/foreman_liuavatar

 ## License